datacarpentry/governance/README.md

 # governance
-Repository for minutes and notes regarding the Data Carpentry Advisory Group
+Repository for minutes and notes regarding the Data Carpentry Governance Committee